marteinn/wagtail-alt-generator/README.md

 Depending on your selected provider, you might also need extra requirements (example `pip install wagtailaltgenerator[rekognition]`.
 Please check the install instructions for the various providers below.

-## Quick Setup (on Microsoft Cognitive Service)
+## Quick Setup (on Azure Cognitive Service)

 1. Install `pip install wagtailaltgenerator`
-2. Register an account on [Microsoft Cognitive Service](https://www.microsoft.com/cognitive-services/)
+2. Register an account on [Azure Cognitive Service](https://www.microsoft.com/cognitive-services/)
-3. Retrieve API key for the product `Computer Vision - Preview`
+3. Create a new resource for `Computer Vision`
+4. Retrive your api key and your selected region
-4. Add the key to your django settings:
+5. Add the key and region to your django settings:

     ```
     COMPUTER_VISION_API_KEY = 'yourkey'
+    COMPUTER_VISION_REGION = 'your-region' (example northeurope)
     ```
-5. Make sure `wagtailaltgenerator` is added to your `INSTALLED_APPS`.
+6. Make sure `wagtailaltgenerator` is added to your `INSTALLED_APPS`.

     ```python
     INSTALLED_APPS = (